Polkadot-Blockchain-Academy/pba-content/syllabus/6-FRAME/6.2-Dispatchables/Dispatchables_slides.md

   // useful dispatch, one time only, let's make it free.
   Ok((Some(accurate_weight), Pays::No))
-  // Question 🤔: why would we want to refund the
+  // Question 🤔: why would we want to refund the weight if it is free?
 }

 // You probably NEVER want to do this ❌.